-- The Live samples have undergone additional processing to reflect the sound of a Rhodes in a live environment.
-The resulting sample set has a less bell-like character. - → To switch to the Livesample set, click the Live button
+- The Live samples were recorded via microphones and provide the unmistakable warm vintage character produced by the 80 watts amp and the 4 speaker cabinet of the Rhodes suitcase model.
+Additional processing was applied to reflect the sound of a Rhodes in a live environment.
+The resulting sample set gives you the distinctive character of this instrument. - → To switch to the Livesample set, click the Live button